CHTC/chtc-website-source/_uw-research-computing/resources-after-graduation.md

   <br> (4) Your new city/country of residence, and
   <br> (5) Your new institution.

 * Your faculty sponsor can sponsor your account for up to one year at a time.
-If you need continued access past one year, your faculty sponsor must re-confirm that you can have continued access.
+If you need continued access past one year, your faculty sponsor must contact us and re-confirm that you should have continued access.

 ## **Step 2**